mygethub-99/NewMay2015/README.md

 ####tournament_test.py \Contains the test code to verify that the tournamen.py and tournament.sql are valid.
 ***
-##What is needed to run the Tournament moduled
+## What is needed to run the Tournament moduled.
+1. Install Vagrant.
+Follow these instructions. [vagrant] (https://www.udacity.com/wiki/ud197/install-vagrant)

 This is a test